PufferFinance/puffer-locker/README.md

 - **Epoch-Based Voting Power**: Voting power is allocated based on locked token amount × lock duration in weeks
 - **Multiple Locks**: Users can have multiple independent locks with different expiration times
 - **No Decay, Full Expiry**: Voting power remains constant during the lock period and expires completely at the end
-- **Delegation**: Users can delegate their voting power to other addresses, including a specific Puffer team address
+- **Delegation**: Users can delegate their voting power to other addresses
 - **Non-transferable**: vlPUFFER tokens represent staked positions and cannot be transferred
 - **History Tracking**: Epoch-based system allows querying historical voting power
 - **Pausable**: Includes standard OpenZeppelin Pausable functionality with emergency withdrawals